TehGimp/KerbalMultiPlayer/COMPILING.md

 -------------
 To edit and compile, open up the KerbalMultiPlayer.sln file with Visual Studio.
 Upon opening, you may receive errors relating towards KMPServerList which can be safely ignored.
 If you have installed all dependencies, you should be able to build the solution.
-Builds will be stored in either \bin\Release for the client, or \KLFServer\bin\Release for the server.
+Builds will be stored in either \bin\Release for the client, or \KMPServer\bin\Release for the server.

 Debugging does not seem to work at this current point with the server or client. (?)